E11 and the non-linear dual graviton

 As such the Cartan forms $G_A{}_{, \underline \alpha }$ transform under equations (1.3) to (1.6) on their second ($E_{11}$) index and under equation (1.7) on their first $(l_1)$ index.

 {\bf 2 The non-linear dual graviton equation}

-In this section we will derive the non-linear equation for the dual graviton by carrying out the $E_{11}$ variation of the six form field equation which is second order in derivatives.
-To derive this latter equation we begin with the duality relation between the three form and six form fields which is first order in derivatives and was derived from the $E_{11}\otimes_s l_1$ non-linear realisation [3,4,5]; it takes the familiar form
+In this section we will carry out the $E_{11}$ variation of the six form field equation which is second order in derivatives.In this way we will derive the non-linear equation for the dual graviton up to a very specific type of term.
+We begin with the duality relation between the three form and six form fields which is first order in derivatives and was derived from the $E_{11}\otimes_s l_1$ non-linear realisation [3,4,5]; it takes the familiar form

 In writing this equations we have suppressed the terms which contain derivatives with respect to the higher level coordinates; these terms can be found in references [3,4] and are also given in the next section.